Severe Weather Statement issued for Kent by NWS - NewsBreak

 Severe Weather Statement issued for Kent by NWS

-Effective: 2021-09-01 17:16:00 EDT Expires: 2021-09-01 18:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-09-01 17:10:00 EDT Expires: 2021-09-01 17:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Kent A TORNADO WARNING REMAINS IN EFFECT UNTIL 545 PM EDT FOR SOUTH CENTRAL NEW CASTLE AND NORTHWESTERN KENT COUNTIES At 518 PM EDT, a severe thunderstorm capable of producing a tornado was located near Clayton, or 9 miles northwest of Dover, moving northeast at 35 mph.
+Target Area: Kent A TORNADO WARNING REMAINS IN EFFECT UNTIL 545 PM EDT FOR SOUTHWESTERN NEW CASTLE AND NORTHWESTERN KENT COUNTIES At 510 PM EDT, a severe thunderstorm capable of producing a tornado was located over Hartly, or 10 miles west of Dover, moving northeast at 30 mph.
 HAZARD...Tornado.
 SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
 Tree damage is likely.
-Locations impacted include Smyrna, Clayton, Green Spring and Kenton.
+Locations impacted include Smyrna, Clayton, Cheswold, Hartly, Delaney Corner, Green Spring and Kenton.
 TORNADO...RADAR INDICATED MAX HAIL SIZE...<.75 INalerts.weather.gov

 Comments / 0